matteematt/.dotfiles/arch/complete_setup.md

 Arch linux is installed, but almost nothing else.
 This next section will cover configuring another user, sound, network, window managers etc.

+### Add another user

+`useradd -m -g wheel <user>` and then `passwd <user>`.
+Adding to the wheel group so you can elevate your privallages with `sudo`.
+To allow wheel group to do this edit the `/etc/sudoers` file and remove the comment from the line `%wheel ALL=(ALL) ALL`.
+You can now logout of the root user and login as oyur new user.

+### Setting up network connection

+This is only to set up ethernet connection.
+To ensure the ethernet connection service is started during launch we add it to systemd.
+To list the available internet devices run `iip link`.
+Find the ethernet one, for example `enp2s0`.
+Then run `sudo systemctl start dhcpcd@<device>`, so mine would be `dhcpcd@enp2s0`.

+### Audio

+Now there is an internet connection we can use the `pacman` package manager.
+Get the alsa utils using `pacman -S alsa-utils`.
+Configure the sound using `alsamixer`, remember to unmute the device using `m`.

+### Other packages

+You can install any packages you need with `pacman`.
+Some good packages to get at this time would be ssh access and git access. `sudo pacman -S git openssh`.

+#### Dotfiles

+With git we can now pull our dotfiles into our home directory.
+You may need a browser such as chromium at this point to acess the repo online.
+One we have dotfiles we can start installing configs such as out `.vimrc` and `.zshrc`.

+#### ZSH

+To get zsh we can run `sudo pacman -S zsh` and then install `oh-my-zsh` using the curl and ruby command found on their website.
+Running this should set zsh as the default shell.

+`sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

+#### Linuxbrew

+To run our vim config some packages such as bat need installing through brew.
+Install brew.
+The `.zshrc` from the dotfiles already has the linuxbrew path set.
+Install the required brew packages using the `install.sh` dotfiles script, remember to set the path for fzf.
+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)" `

+## Part 3 - Graphical Environment

+This covers the i3 gaps window manager and other items for the graphical environment.

+#### Fonts

+Over the next steps we are going to start working with a graphical environment so its a ghood time to get some fonts.
+You can get some useful fonts from google using `pacman -S noto-fonts`.
+To install the nerd front from the dotfiles `cp ~/dotfiles/Monaco Nerd Font Complete Mono.otf /usr/share/fonts/<create a folder>/` and then run `fc-cache` to refresh the fonts cache.
+The nerd font should now be installed for use.

+#### Install the display server

+`sudo pacman -S xorg-server xorg-xinit` and remember to symlink the `.xinitrc` and `.Xresources` from the dotfiles.
+NOTE: your graphical enviroment will go back to using USA layout so you need to add your country code in `.xinitrc`.
+Mine cointains `setxkbmap gb`.

+Start the display server when logged in with `startx`.

+#### Graphics card driver

+For my card I am using `sudo pacman -S mesa` but you will most likely need to look up your own card.

+#### Window Manager

+`pacman -S i3-gaps i3-status terminator dmenu`

+* i3-gaps is the window manager based on i3 but with optional gaps between windows
+* i3-status is used for the status bar, but will likely replace this with polybar
+* terminator is the terminal emulator used in the graphical environment
+* dmenu is used to launch programs

+Make sure to symlink the configs for i3!

+#### Terminator Config

+Right click inside of terminator to change the settings.
+From here you can deselect the scroll bar, the title bar, and set the font to the Monaco Nerd Font if it was installed earlier.